 Dr. Brian L. Powell serves as the District Superintendent (pastor to pastors) of the Kentucky District Church of the Nazarene.
 Since January 2015 the KYNAZ District has cast a vision to Renew, Equip, and Connect (R.E.C.) pastors, leaders, and churches across the Bluegrass State.
-The vision implements a C3 strategy of Corporate Prayer, Church Planting, and Congregational Revitalization.
-Over the last few years the Kentucky District has planted more than twenty churches and an authentic sense of spiritual renewal is sweeping through many congregations.
+The vision implements a strategy of Corporate Prayer, Church Planting, and Congregational Revitalization.
+Over the last three years, the Kentucky District has planted more than thirty churches and an authentic sense of spiritual renewal is sweeping through many congregations.

 Previously Dr. Powell served as the lead pastor at Decatur First Church in central Illinois.
 During his tenure, the church developed a new vision and experienced notable growth.
 From 2005-2013 he served as the lead pastor at Raleigh First Church in North Carolina.
 Under his leadership, the church established a robust missional focus and also experienced significant growth.
 Raleigh First Church made GROW Magazine’s top 50 church growth list for two consecutive years.
-Before moving to Raleigh Dr. Powell was a church planter in Greensboro, N.C.
+Previous to his time in Raleigh, Dr. Powell was the founding pastor of Covenant Life Church in Greensboro, N.C.

 Dr. Powell holds a Doctor of Ministry (D.Min) from Nazarene Theological Seminary, Master of Divinity (M.Div) from Gordon-Conwell Theological Seminary, and Master of Theological Studies (MTS) from Houston Graduate School of Theology.
 He completed his Bachelor of Arts (BA) at John Wesley College in High Point, N.C. where he graduated valedictorian of his class.